The Problem

 ansible_ssh_private_key_file: ~/.ssh/your_private_key

 - Right now, the token is in plain text, so anyone can see it to gain access to your cluster.
-Encrypt the token with ansible-vault.
-When you run this command, you will be asked to enter a password.
-Replace the token value in step 4 with the output of this command.
+Create an Ansible Vault Password File and change the permissions.

-- Final, we will want to make sure the cluster has a shared storage system set up.
+- Finally, we will want to make sure the cluster has a shared storage system set up.
 Create a new playbook called storage.yml and include the following:

 - name: Install storage dependencies